chiperific/promistasks/README.md

 # Task Manager with Google Tasks API Extension for Family Promise GR

 ## Construction Crew
-- Build Google:Apis functionality into tasklist.rb and auto_task.rb
-- Tasklists on users#show:
--- should allow a user to trigger the autotask creation
-- Tasklists get auto_tasks_created? set

 - Use a new activejob queue adaptor: Resque or SideKiq

 - Mailgun still has settings